Every student and faculty will have the opportunity to teach and learn with an iPad.

 UNK students are encouraged to purchase their own iPad as an intensive mobile learning tool for their iPad-required course.
 We also understand that it may not be feasible for some of our students to purchase an iPad for their iPad-required courses.
 UNK has a limited number of iPads for students in iPad-required courses to check out for the semester.
-Any UNK student in an iPad-required course who needs to borrow a UNK iPad for the spring 2014 semester, must register for a UNK iPad by completing the survey that will be emailed to students during the week of November 18.
-If you are in an iPad-required course for spring and have not received the survey, please contact Jane Petersen at firstname.lastname@example.org.
+Any UNK student in an iPad-required course who needs to borrow a UNK iPad for the fall 2014 semester, must register for a UNK iPad by completing the survey that will be emailed to students.
+If you are in an iPad-required course for fall and have not received the survey, please contact Jim Trambly at email@example.com or Jane Petersen at firstname.lastname@example.org.

 FAQ for students and parents;

-In fall 2013 as many as 1,400 students needed an iPad for at least one course.
+In fall 2014 as many as 1,800 students will need an iPad for at least one course.
 That number will grow rapidly as more iPads courses are developed and more students bring iPads to campus.
 For some students in some programs and colleges, Education for example, having and learning with an iPad is an absolute must.

 Individual faculty need lots of time – as many as hundreds of hours – to develop or change a course for an iPad.
 They may need to convert hundreds of documents and materials to digital format.
 They may need to organize their materials in different ways.
 They may need to invest time in training, learning new pedagogies or methods for students to interact with the course material, the instructor and one another using these hand-held devices.

 We’re pleased that so many faculty have taken the time to learn to use them.
 We see time as the primary barrier experienced in developing an iPad course.
 For some courses, an iPad may not be appropriate.